rayference/joseki/README.md

-Joseki was born in the context of the development of the [Eradiate](https://github.com/eradiate/eradiate) radiative transfer model, from the need to collect, document and trace, integrate and modify *popular* thermophysical profiles.
+Joseki was born in the context of the development of the [Eradiate](https://github.com/eradiate/eradiate) radiative transfer model, from the need to collect, document, trace, integrate, and modify *popular* thermophysical profiles.
 As such, its features evolve in close relationship to those of *Eradiate*.